Skip to content

 4 min readWritten by Ersan Hassan

-Becoming a landlord for the first time is exciting, but there’s more to it than buying a property and finding a tenant.
-This guide covers everything a new landlord needs to know — from getting the right mortgage to understanding your legal responsibilities.
+Becoming a landlord for the first time is a big step, and there is more to it than buying a property and finding a tenant.
+This guide covers what a new landlord needs to know, from lining up the right mortgage to getting a handle on your legal responsibilities.

 Can you get a buy-to-let mortgage as a first-time buyer?

-Some lenders do offer buy-to-let mortgages to applicants who don’t already own a residential property, but options are more limited.
-Most mainstream BTL lenders require you to own (or be buying) your own home first.
+A few lenders will offer a buy-to-let mortgage to someone who does not already own a home, but the choice is narrower.
+Most mainstream buy-to-let lenders want you to own, or be buying, your own home first.

-If you’re a first-time buyer looking to go straight into buy-to-let, expect to need a larger deposit (often 25–30%), strong rental income projections, and evidence that you can afford both the BTL mortgage and your own housing costs.
+If you are a first-time buyer going straight into buy-to-let, expect to need a larger deposit, often 25–30%, realistic rental income figures, and proof that you can cover both the buy-to-let mortgage and your own housing costs.

-Some lenders do offer buy-to-let mortgages to applicants who don’t already own a residential property, but your options will be more limited.
-Most mainstream BTL lenders require you to own (or be buying) your own home.
+A few lenders will offer a buy-to-let mortgage to someone who does not already own a home, but your choice will be narrower.
+Most mainstream buy-to-let lenders want you to own, or be buying, your own home.

 First-time buyer stamp duty

-If you’re buying a BTL as your first ever property purchase, you won’t qualify for first-time buyer stamp duty relief — and you’ll pay the additional property surcharge (currently 5%).
-This is a significant extra cost to factor into your budget.
+If a buy-to-let is your very first property purchase, you will not qualify for first-time buyer stamp duty relief, and you will still pay the additional property surcharge (currently 5%).
+That is a sizeable extra cost to build into your budget.

 What costs should you budget for beyond the mortgage?

-New landlords often underestimate the ongoing costs of property investment.
-Your mortgage payment is just the starting point.
+New landlords often underestimate the running costs of a rental.
+The mortgage payment is only the starting point.

 Typical annual landlord costs